 As indicated in table 4.6, the respondents were agree with having financial record keeping and reporting assist in making accurate report of current spending and revenue to help compare actual results with projections in the business budget.
-The mean score of 3.67 also evidences the same.
+The mean score of 3.67also evidences the same.
 The result indicates that, MSE are having financial record keeping and reporting assist in making accurate report of current spending and revenue to help compare actual results with projections in the business budget.
+The small p-value from the LR test, < 0.00001, would lead us to conclude that at least one of the regression coefficients in the model is not equal to zero.